mrcorex/command/README.md

 ## Dokumentation for command

-Look at Make/RootCommand (existing command).
+Look at Make/RootCommand (existing command) to see example.

 Following properties must be set in command.

 ### Property $component
 Every command belongs to a component.
 This is the name of component.
 Must be specified in lowercase.